SexChrLab/SCC-alignment/custom_config/README.md

 Once these have been indicated, run `python generate_custom_json_RNA.py` on a terminal where python is installed (such as when the provided conda environment SCCalign_v3 is activated).

 After this script is executed, open your output JSON in a text editor.
 You should see something like the provided file `RNA_samples.config.json`.
+Some fields will be filled in using by the script reading information from the sequencing files, others will have to be filled in by hand to reflect the specifics of your own system.

+To complete your RNA config JSON:
-Double check that the elements that have been filled in are correct and edit the paths to point to your own paths.
+1) Double check that the elements that have been filled in are correct
+2) Edit the paths to HISAT2 or Salmon indexed references to point to your own paths for reference files
+3) The field `Y_samples` should have samples that contain a Y chromosomes and `X_samples` should have samples that do not have a Y chromosome
+a) It's best to copy from the `ALL_samples` field to avoid typos
+4) Fill in the path to your sequencing files
+5) Fill in the options for HISAT2 or Salmon analysis (check the manuals for these programs for descriptions of these options)